Feature • Last updated: June 26, 2026

 • NAS - Synology, QNAP and other network storage over SMB

-• Cloud - Google Drive, Dropbox, OneDrive, Box, pCloud, MEGA
+• Cloud - Google Drive, Dropbox, OneDrive, Box, pCloud, MEGA, Koofr, OpenDrive

 Purpose-built file encryption

 This is real encryption built for confidentiality, not password-protection bolted onto a zip.
-It applies to everyday transfers: any file or folder you upload or move.
+It works on a single file, a multi-selection, or whole folders (encrypted recursively).
 Folders are encrypted file by file with their structure preserved - nothing is packed into an archive.
-Each file is sealed in FTPie's own .ftpie format with AES-256, the same symmetric cipher trusted by governments and banks, and every chunk carries an HMAC-SHA256 authentication tag so any tampering or corruption is caught when you decrypt.
+Each item is sealed as [name].ftpie.[ext] in FTPie's own format with AES-256, the same symmetric cipher trusted by governments and banks, and every chunk carries an HMAC-SHA256 authentication tag so any tampering or corruption is caught when you decrypt.
 The security comes from keeping the key off the wire, which is exactly what client-side encryption does.

 Common questions